goerli/medalla/lighthouse/README.md

 --testnet-dir ${PATH_TO_WITTI}/lighthouse
 ```

-If you plan to run a validator on Schlesi, enable the Rest API with ` --http` and provide an `--eth1-endpoint`.
+If you plan to run a validator on Witti, enable the Rest API with ` --http` and provide an `--eth1-endpoint`.
 ```
 lighthouse bn --http \
 --testnet-dir ${PATH_TO_WITTI}/lighthouse \